Protected Titles

 The protected titles that each regulated health profession is given in legislation (the Health Professions Act) indicate to consumers that the health care provider is regulated by, and accountable to a College to practice in accordance with the codes and standards established.

-The public can recognize a food and nutrition professional who is regulated by the College of Dietitians of Alberta by looking for these protected titles and initials:
+The public can recognize a food and nutrition professional who is regulated by the College of Dietitians of Alberta by looking for the protected titles and initials authorized for use under the Registered Dietitians and Registered Nutritionists Profession Regulation:

 In accordance with provincial law, registration with the College is mandatory to use any of the above titles.
 Registered Dietitians and Registered Nutritionists have the same education and training and may choose to use either title as regulated members of the College.